FACN8/Pre-course/Week1/HTML.md

 </body>
 ```

 - Right click on your html file and click on `open in browser`, this should open the browser with the result of this file.
-You should see the h1 heading.
+You should see the h1 heading with `The Main Heading` on the page.

 - Let's explore this a bit more, in the browser, open the inspector.
 You can do so by either pressing `f12` or right clicking on the page and then inspect or pressing `ctrl+shift+i`.
   - You should see be able to see the elements you created before (raw html), in the elements tab.
 You can edit/delete/add elements here like you did in your editor.

 ### Task

-Your task is to change the elements in the browser, delete the current `h1` tag and add an `img` tag.
+Your task is to change the elements in the browser from the inspector, delete the current `h1` tag and add a `div` tag.

-- Find out more about the
+- Find out more about [`div`](https://www.w3schools.com/tags/tag_div.asp)

-_Notice_ that these changes will not be saved in your file and only affect the browser, if you wish to save them then you will to actually do it from the file itself.
+_Notice_ that these changes will not be saved in your file and only affect the browser, if you wish to save them then you will have to actually do it from the file itself.